The Haverford & Record A public archive · updated June 2026

 May 2, 2025

-President Wendy Raymond sends a message to the campus community: “I am sorry that my actions and my leadership let you down.”
-The apology lands on a Friday, two business days before her Wednesday testimony before Congress.
+President Wendy Raymond writes to campus: “I am sorry that my actions and my leadership let you down.”
+The note publishes on a Friday; her Congressional appearance is the following Wednesday.

 May 7, 2025

-At the House Committee on Education and the Workforce hearing “Beyond the Ivy League: Stopping the Spread of Antisemitism on American Campuses,” President Raymond is, alone among the three testifying presidents, unwilling to describe disciplinary outcomes.
-Asked how many students or faculty had been disciplined for antisemitic conduct, she replies, “We do not talk about those numbers publicly.”
+Alone among three testifying presidents, Raymond refuses to describe disciplinary outcomes.
+Asked how many students or faculty had been disciplined for antisemitic conduct, she answers: “We do not talk about those numbers publicly.”

 June 30, 2025